nyu-ossd-s18/phaser-coord/README.md

 Daisy: Found fix for zig-zag path: https://github.com/photonstorm/phaser3-examples/issues/104

+Melissa: (wasn't able to be at the meeting) Worked on another PR: https://github.com/photonstorm/phaser3-examples/pull/105

 ## March 27th Meeting Notes
 Objective: Narrow focus for the goal of the project.